I WROTE THE AUDIO PLAY BELOW:

-Let there be no mistake: Katherine is a shrewd shrew.
+Let there be no mistake: The soricine Katherine is a shrewd shrew.
 She is abrasive and hurtful.
 In a clear sense, she is the precursor of Beatrice in Much Ado About Nothing, who also uses verbal aggressiveness to camouflage her erotic desires.
 Verbal aggressiveness, for both women, is a defensive mechanism.
 Both the divine Beatrice and her predecessor Katherine reserve their sharpest rebukes and barbs for the men they love.
 It is not fortuitous that Katherine’s opening salvo terminates with the provocative reference to a taboo sex act [see Act Two: Scene One].
 Katherine is hardly indifferent to Petruchio.
 Her verbal violence is a symptom of her desire for the man.

 Whereas Katherine’s desire for Petruchio is passionately real, Petruchio appears to have, at least initially, a purely financial interest in the shrew.
 As the Falstaff of The Merry Wives of Windsor, Petruchio seems to have a purely financial interest in women in general.
 Petruchio makes his intentions plain when he asks Hortensio if he knows of an eligible bachelorette with a rich dowry: